 08 Jun Gdańsk: Street Art in Zaspa

-The Zaspa neighbourhood of Gdańsk is almost, almost, your average collection of boring, ex-Soviet apartment blocks.
-But on closer inspection, this residential area – just 10 minutes away from the central station – is different to any other Eastern European tower block complex you’ve ever seen.
+This neighbourhood of Gdańsk is almost, almost, your average collection of boring, ex-Soviet apartment blocks.
+But on closer inspection, the residential area – just 10 minutes away from the central station – is different to any other Eastern European tower block complex.
+The street art in Zaspa is not like any I’d ever seen before…

 During our stay in Gdańsk, my friend Katie and I spent a sunny spring morning wandering around the area, discovering amazing works of art behind (almost) every corner.